 JSI Research and Training Institute, Inc. has a defined contribution profit sharing/401(K) plan covering substantially all its employees.
 Employee contributions are voluntary.
-Employer contributions are based on a percentage (10% - 15% depending on length of service) of salary.
+As of June 30, 2018, employer contributions were based on a percentage (10% - 15% depending on length of service) of salary.
+As of July 1, 2018, the Company contributes an amount equal to 7% of the employee's monthly carnings, funded with each month's payroll.
+In addition, employees will receive a 100% match on the first 2% of contributions made to their retirement account.
+Employees who are contributing less than 2% of their pay to their retirement account will automatically be enrolled at 2% either at the time of hire, or annually in July.
 The Plan was effective April 11, 1979.
-Pension expense was \$3,612,409 for the year ended September 30, 2017.
+Pension expense was \$4,363,861 for the year ended September 30, 2018.

 World Education, Inc. (Affiliate) provides retirement benefits to substantially all employees under a plan.
 World Education, Inc.'s contributions of 7 percent of employee salaries are used to purchase individual annuities.
 Additional voluntary contributions may be made by the employees.
 Participants of the plan are fully and immediately vested when contributions are made.
-Pension costs incurred by World Education, Inc. were \$334,310 for the year ended September 30, 2017.
+Pension costs incurred by World Education, Inc. were \$357,246 for the year ended September 30, 2018.